subsquid/docs/docs/develop-a-squid/squid-processor/data-subscriptions.md

 ## `addCall(name, options)`

 Subscribe to a specific runtime call (even if wrapped into a `system.sudo` or `util.batch` extrinsic).
 Use `*` for the name to subscribe to each and every call.
 The name must follow the convention `${Pallet}.${call_name}`.
 The pallet name is normally uppercased and the call name is in lower cased an in the snake_case format.
+By default, both successful and failed calls are fetched and passed to the handler context.
+Use the `call.successfull` data selector and later check `CallData.success` in the [handler](./data-handlers), if so needed.

 The `options` argument has the following structure.
 ```ts